 Feld, an Ohio native, earned an associate's degree in visual communication from Sinclair Community College in 2007, as well as a bachelor’s degree in industrial design from The Ohio State University.
-He went on to achieve a master’s in design with a focus in industrial design from the University of Cincinnati, where he taught for the first time as a graduate assistant under Associate Professor Dr. J.A.
-Chewning and Associate Professor Emeritus Gerald Michaud.
-Feld then followed the path of design education to central Louisana, where the core of his teaching is currently based in the junior year studios.
+He went on to achieve a master’s in design with a focus on industrial design from the University of Cincinnati, where he taught for the first time as a graduate assistant under Associate Professor Dr. J.A.
+Chewning, PhD and Associate Professor Emeritus Gerald Michaud.
+Feld then followed the path of design education to central Louisiana, where the core of his teaching is currently based in the junior year studios.

 Feld’s decision to teach at UL Lafayette was made with the knowledge that he would be working in a challenging pedagogical environment.
 “To understand the level of achievement that Adam has reached requires an understanding of his context,” says Feld’s colleague Benjamin Bush, IDSA.
 He adds that the recent cuts to Louisiana’s collegiate-aided funding have caused tuition to rise dramatically.

 With more UL Lafayette design students winning awards and landing competitive internships each year, it’s clear that Feld is determined to overcome these obstacles.
 “Adam’s achievements are not a product of his environment,” Bush says, “but of his drive, resourcefulness, amiability, and passion to see his students succeed.”